harshagn/Optimization_Engine_with_pca/README.md

 Acknowledgements:

-I would like to thank Avril Coghlan, Wellcome Trust Sanger Institute, Cambridge, U.K. for her excellent resource A Little Book of R for Multivariate Analysis and releasing it under a CC-BY-3.0 License, hence, allowing this translation from R to Python.
-All kudos to her.
+I would like to thank Yiannis Gatsoulis  and Avril Coghlan, Wellcome Trust Sanger Institute, Cambridge, U.K. for her excellent resource A Little Book of R for Multivariate Analysis and releasing it under a CC-BY-3.0 License.
+All kudos to them.

 As the original, many of the examples in this booklet are inspired by examples in the Open University book, "Multivariate Analysis" (product code M249/03).